axelmoreen/AnkiBuddy/README.md

     * Implment Return properly on keyboard
     * Show shift/caps on display
     * Restyle keyboard so "Checked" buttons are easier to see
-* Personal Leaderboard for Timed Mode
+* Personal Leaderboard for Timed Mode?
 * Test mode
 * Profile / presets for the Questions Wizard.
 * Keyboard shortcuts for matching / multiple-choice